andrasberczi/andrasberczi.github.io/_drafts/my-learnings-from-build-gpt-from-scratch.md

 A single **transformer block** integrates:

 1. **Multi-head attention:** This extends self-attention by running multiple attention mechanisms in parallel.
 Each 'head' learns to focus on different aspects of the sequence—such as syntax, semantics, or specific recurring patterns.
 For our Shakespearean text example, one head might focus on rhythmic patterns (e.g., iambic pentameter), while another emphasizes grammatical structure.
 The goal is basically to analyise the text from many different perspectives to make the next token predictions as good as possible.
 2. **Feedforward layers:** Applying non-linear transformations to learn more complex (non-linear) patterns in the data.
 One important step here is the *Dropout layer*.
 While this technique is good for finding complex patterns, it is prone to overfitting.
-The Dropout layer helps this by dropping the communication between some neurons.
+The Dropout layer helps this by randomly disabling some neurons during training to prevent overfitting.
 This 'dumbs down' the model during training to make sure it is not overfitting on the training data.
 3. **Residual connections:** Adding the input to the output of each layer to stabilize gradients and preserve information.
 This is a technique, which is used to avoid the vanishing gradient problem, which is a problem, when the gradients are too small and the model is not able to learn the correct patterns.
 4. **Layer normalization:** Ensuring numerical stability by normalizing inputs within each layer.
 Instability would mean that the gradients are too large or too small, which would make the training process unstable: the weights in the model would be too large or too small and the model would not be able to learn the correct patterns.
 (So it solves a similar problem as the Residual connections, just the root source of the problem is different, so a different solution is needed.)